We have new data! We’ve updated our report with Q1 and Q2 2019.

 That’s why you should start designing your templates with a CTA in mind, cut out the clutter, go finger-friendly, test your results, and constantly optimize for conversion.

-And don’t forget the actual sale doesn’t take place in the email (at least not for now).
+And don’t forget the actual sale doesn’t take place in the email (though Gmail seems to be going in this direction).

 So make sure that even after subscribers click-through to your site and go to the checkout, their experience is effortless.
 On any device.